-Associate degree programs were more likely to offer formats other than (or in addition to) traditional/on-campus programs.
-More than three-quarters (86 percent) of associate degree programs offered a "blended" program (combining online and in-person courses), compared to about one-half (55 percent) of bachelor's degree programs.
-About one-fifth (21 percent) of associate degree programs offered the degree as an "online/distance learning" program, compared to more than one-quarter (27 percent) of bachelor's degree programs.
+Associate degree programs were more likely to offer formats other than or in addition to traditional/on-campus programs.
+The vast majority (88 percent) of associate degree programs offered a "blended" program (combining online and in-person courses), compared to only one-third of bachelor's degree programs.
+Far fewer associate degree programs (13 percent) and bachelor's degree programs (8 percent) offered the degree as an "online/distance learning" program.
+One-half of bachelor's degree programs reported offering only a traditional, on-campus program.

-More than one-half (57 percent) of associate degree and more than one-third (36 percent) of bachelor's degree programs offered financial assistance other than federal financial aid to ECE students.
-Only about one-third of associate and bachelor's degree programs (36 percent for both) offered alternative class schedules for working adults.
-Degree programs were also not likely to offer classes off campus in community-based settings: only one-quarter (21 percent) of associate degree and fewer than 10 percent of bachelor's degree programs reported doing so.
+Seventy-five percent of associate degree programs and 30 percent of bachelor's degree programs offered alternative class schedules for working adults.
+Sixty-nine percent of associate degree and 40 percent of bachelor's degree programs offered financial assistance other than federal financial aid to early childhood education students.
+Degree programs were much less likely to offer classes off campus in community-based settings: less than one-third of associate degree (31 percent) and bachelor's degree (20 percent) programs reported doing so.